 Practice Pointer – The cheapest way to change a HOA is to participate in it.
 HOAs are generally eager to find members who are willing to give their time to help the HOA.
 If there are changes that the homeowner would like to see, be proactive and attempt to change the HOA internally.

-If you have any questions about getting your HOA to work with you, please contact the Law Offices of Peter N. Brewer at (650) 327-2900 and we can assist you in evaluating the situation and providing you with the best strategy on how to proceed.
+If you have any questions about getting your HOA to work with you, please contact Brewer Offord & Pedersen LLP at (650) 327-2900 and we can assist you in evaluating the situation and providing you with the best strategy on how to proceed.